High-dimensional Censored Regression via the Penalized Tobit Likelihood: Introduction

 In this study, we develop penalized Tobit models for high-dimensional censored regression.
 The negative log-likelihood in \citeauthor{Tobin1958}'s \citeyearpar{Tobin1958} original formulation of the Tobit model is non-convex, creating technical problems for optimization in a high-dimensional setting.
 We use \citeauthor{Olsen1978}'s \citeyearpar{Olsen1978} convex reparameterization of the negative log-likelihood in our penalized Tobit models so that we can solve our problem using convex optimization methods.
 In particular, we leverage the fact that the negative log-likelihood satisfies the quadratic majorization condition to develop a generalized coordinate descent (GCD) algorithm \citep{Yang2013} for minimizing the penalized negative log-likelihood.

-For our theoretical study, we analyze the Tobit lasso and Tobit with a folded concave penalty in an ultra-high-dimensional setting.
-We bound the $\ell_2$ loss for the Tobit lasso estimator under an event which occurs with overwhelmingly high probability.
-We introduce a local linear approximation (LLA) algorithm for Tobit regression with a folded concave penalty and prove that, when initialized with the Tobit lasso estimator, this algorithm finds the oracle estimator in one step and converges to it in two steps with probability rapidly converging to 1 as the sample size goes to infinity.
+For our theoretical study, we analyze the Tobit lasso and Tobit with a folded concave penalty in a high-dimensional setting with $p \gg n$.
+We derive a bound for the $\ell_2$ estimation loss for the Tobit lasso estimator which holds with high probability.
+We introduce a local linear approximation (LLA) algorithm for Tobit regression with a folded concave penalty and prove that, when initialized with the Tobit lasso estimator, this algorithm finds the oracle estimator in one step and converges to it in two steps with probability rapidly converging to 1 as $n$ and $p$ diverge.
+To our knowledge, this makes the two-step LLA estimator the first estimator for high-dimensional left-censored regression to possess the strong oracle property.

 We have implemented the GCD algorithm and the LLA algorithm (specifically with the SCAD penalty \citep{Fan2001}) in the \texttt{tobitnet} package in \texttt{R}, which is available at \url{https://github.com/TateJacobson/tobitnet}.